salihah-rilvan/salihah-rilvan/README.md

 🌱 During my free time, I enjoy reading about food and different culture/traditions in the world.
 My other hobbies include strength training, pilates, barre, running and cooking.

 📫 I am always open to new and exciting opportunities.
-Feel free to reach out to me at https://www.linkedin.com/in/siti-salihah-bmr/ if you would like me to contribute to your team!
+Feel free to reach out to me at https://www.linkedin.com/in/siti-salihah-bmr/!

 <a href="#">